konstantinakatmada/learning-diary/README.md

 Yours:

     {fulfilled: ['10']}
-    The most important parts of the day though, came from elsewhere.
+    The most important parts of the day though, came from some people who shared their knowledge.

     23-29 October 2022